Take part in a fundraising challenge and raise money to help older people.

 Under the Equality Act, you are protected from ageism in employment, training and education, and also in membership of clubs and associations.
-Unfortunately, there is no protection in some areas, including housing, as yet.
-From 1 October 2012, you will have increased protection when you are receiving products and services, to ensure you aren’t treated unfairly.
+You also have increased protection when you are receiving products and services, to ensure you aren’t treated unfairly.

 Set your location to see what Age UK offers in your local area.